open-osp/open-osp/README.md

 # Dockerized OSCAR EMR (Updated Oct 2019)
 OSCAR EMR is an open-source Electronic Medical Record (EMR) for the Canadian family physicians.

+This repo was originally based on [scoophealth (UVIC)](https://github.com/scoophealth/oscar-latest-docker), which was forked from [Bell]'s [Oscar in a Box](https://github.com/dermatologist/oscar-latest-docker).

 ## Prerequisites
 * GIT
 * Docker